Best Places To Buy A Moto E3: The UK’s Cheapest Deals

 Running a bloatware-free version of Google’s Android 6.0 Marshmallow, the Moto E3 has some highly-competitive specifications for its price point including a high-definition 5.0-inch display, a quad-core processor and an 8 megapixel camera with LED flash.
 It also has a splash-proof design with protection against water and a long-lasting 2,800mAh battery.

 In this article, we’ll look at the best value deals for buying a third-generation Moto E smartphone in the UK.
-We’ll also look at the Moto G4 Play: an almost identically-specified alternative with a slightly faster processor and twice as much storage for £25 more.
+We’ll also look at the Moto G4 Play: a similarly-specified alternative with twice as much storage, a faster processor and NFC connectivity.